rudrankriyam/rudrankriyam/README.md

 ## Experience

-I write and develop apps for Apple platforms, with a recent focus on exploring visionOS.
+I write and develop apps for Apple platforms, with a recent focus on exploring AI.
 My journey includes working with notable companies and startups:

 - **Apple**
-- **Ultrahuman**
 - **Texts**

 ## Technical Expertise